vstigial/Simple-Image-Format/README.md

 ## An uncompressed, human readable format for storing images.
 Inspired by Wavefront obj.

-Planning to implement a simple GUI editor for this format.

 This program draws data pixel by pixel to a GLFW window with OpenGL.

+### Todo:
+ - Implement optional compression for a smaller file size.
+ - Implement a simple GUI editor for this format.

+## Drawing a pixel

 ```
 This is the data for one pixel.
 Its location on the window is 900, 500.